TROSA Program Model: Modified Therapeutic Community

 Our trauma-informed staff and clinical counseling team enhance our evidence-based peer-driven program, providing therapies to address trauma.

 TROSA also offers post-program care, so that program graduates are supported through the critical first year of living independently while in recovery.
-TROSA’s Continuing Care department advises and assists graduates and residents approaching graduation with special services including transitional housing and job transportation.
+TROSA’s Continuing Care department assists graduates and residents approaching graduation with special services, which include the availability of local transitional housing and reliable job transportation assistance for up to one year post-graduation.

 TROSA has received national, regional, and community awards highlighting the expertise of our staff, the effectiveness of our evidence-based clinical practices, and the civic engagement of our residents and staff.